 New brewery owners often factor in high quality equipment, a nice space for brewing / tap room, and operational costs but leave very little for design.
 When they approach a designer with a couple hundred bones for label design they are surprised when they are referred to an “offshore” designer that will use clip art and tether back and forth with TONS of revisions.
 Ultimately wasting your time and money.

 Lifetime print-run: This is something that might factor into the cost of label design.
 Most designers will evaluate a brewery and through a little research, determine the estimated exposure the label will receive and factor that into the design cost.
-A brand new brewery that only sells beer out of their tap room should expect to pay less than an established brewery that distributes their beer in hounded of stores. their own.
+A brand new brewery that only sells beer out of their tap room should expect to pay less than an established brewery that widely distributes their beer.

 Complexity: Designs that have complex illustration, custom lettering, are that are heavily produced will take more time and thus be more expensive.

 Compliance: Remember that beer labels have a variety of requirements including font/type size, Health Warning Statement, and imagery that will need to be approved by the TTB.
 Our beer label design service will ensure these requirements are met and save the headaches caused by working with a designer inexperienced in this area.

 Ways to save on label design